NVIDIA/aistore/cmd/cli/README.md

-AIS CLI (command-line interface) is intented to easily control and monitor every aspect of AIS cluster lifecycle.
+AIS CLI (command-line interface) is intended to easily control and monitor every aspect of the AIS cluster lifecycle.
 In addition, CLI provides dataset management commands, commands to read and write data, and more.

 **TL;DR**: see section [CLI reference](#cli-reference) below to quickly locate useful commands.
 There's also a (structured as a reference) list CLI resources with numerous examples and usage guides that we constantly keep updating.